 The appendix includes values of some parameters based on literature review and professional experiences.
-Parameters of three legacy algae groups cyanobacteria (C), diatoms (D) and green algae (G) are presented.
-These values may be used as a starting point for model calibration process.
+Parameters of three legacy algae groups cyanobacteria (C), diatoms (D), and green algae (G) are presented in Table 8.16.
+These values may be used as a starting point for the model calibration process.